-Food poisoning is a relatively common cause of symptoms such as shaking and vomiting.
-Abdominal cramping, fever, and diarrhea may also accompany these symptoms.
-Treatment for food poisoning varies in each situation and may include rest, consumption of plenty of liquids to avoid complications such as dehydration, or the use of over-the-counter or prescription medications.
-Some instances of food poisoning can be fatal, so it is important to be monitored closely by a physician any time that food poisoning is suspected.
+Food poisoning is a relatively common cause of symptoms including vomiting, shaking, abdominal cramping, fever, and diarrhea.
+Treatment varies in each situation and may include rest, drinking of plenty of liquids to avoid dehydration, and the use of over-the-counter or prescription medications.
+Some instances of food poisoning can be fatal, so anyone who suspects that they may have it should be monitored closely by a healthcare professional.